zio/zio/docs/datatypes/stream/index.md

 ### 6. Seamless Integration with ZIO

 ZIO stream has a powerful seamless integrated support for ZIO.
-It uses `ZManaged`, `Schedule`, and any other powerful data types in ZIO.
+It uses `Scope`, `Schedule`, and any other powerful data types in ZIO.
 So we can stay within the same ecosystem and get all its significant benefits.

 ### 7. Back-Pressure